kbase/narrative/docs/design/job_architecture.md

 A general job comm error message, capturing exceptions that get thrown by the kernel.
 The frontend uses the `request` data to distribute error messages on the appropriate job or cell channels.

 Content varies, but usually includes the below:
-  * `source` - request type, arbitrary string, or null, meant to indicate what triggered the error
+  * `source` - what triggered the error; this may be the request type, arbitrary string, or null, meant to indicate what triggered the error
-  * `request` - request data, arbitrary string, or null, meant to indicate the comm request that triggered the error Error messages usually also contain data about the error itself:
+  * `request` - request data, arbitrary string, or null, meant to indicate the comm request that triggered the error.

+Error messages usually also contain data about the error itself:
   * `name` - the exception type name
   * `message` - the exception message